VestaTechnology/Wave_Shield/README.md

 [wavShieldZIP]: https://github.com/VestaTechnology/Wave_Shield/archive/master.zip
 [QS]: https://github.com/VestaTechnology/Onboard_Mercury_18/blob/master/README.md

 This project uses the common header mercury18.h.
-It looks for the headed file one directory up from the project directory.
+It looks for the header file one directory up from the project directory.
 You can download mercury18.h from our [Onboard_Mercury_18][mer18] repository.
 It is located in the folder Common.

 [mer18]: https://github.com/VestaTechnology/Onboard_Mercury_18